 I always try to multi-task, because I think it will save me time in the long run, but have realised that this is definitely not always the case.
 I get angsty when I have to wait around for things, so often find myself doing paperwork tasks, preparing lunch for the next day, baking snacks and replying to emails all while trying to cook dinner!
 Of course, this leads to feeling frustrated because I'm juggling so many different tasks, and can't complete any of them properly by the time dinner is ready.

 I've been working on trying to completely finish one task properly before moving onto the next one.
 This is difficult for me, but I realise that in the end, focusing my attention on completing one task will actually make it quicker and easier to get through it so I can move onto the next thing.

-Lesson learned: Just because you're good at being able to multi-task, it doesn't mean this is always what you should do!
+Lesson learned: Just because you're good at multi-tasking, it doesn't mean this is always what you should do!